isomerpages/mlaw-corp/_law-practice-entities-and-lawyers/Registration of Individuals/renew-the-registration-of-an-individual.md

 ---
-title: 'Renew the Registration of an Individual'
+title: Renew the Registration of an Individual
 permalink: /law-practice-entities-and-lawyers/registration-of-individuals/renew-the-registration-of-an-individual/
-breadcrumb: 'Renew the Registration of an Individual'
+breadcrumb: Renew the Registration of an Individual
-third_nav_title: 'Registration of Individuals'
+third_nav_title: Registration of Individuals
+variant: markdown
 ---
 <style>
 table tr td ul li {font-size: 1rem;}
 </style>